 But for our purposes we look at Early Medieval as a whole, because it traces back to a common theme.
 In the political upheaval after the fall of Rome, society needed an anchor, and it landed on the rapidly growing Christian church.
 Throughout Europe, Christianity was able to cross political boundaries and gained a massive foothold.
 Churches sprang up as cultural centers, and between 430 and 570 Christian clerics brought the Rule of St. Augustine to Europe, establishing a monastic class devoted to education, art, and public service.

-Early Medieval art doesn’t exactly end, it just evolves around 1200 CE.
+Early Medieval art doesn’t exactly end, it evolved around 1200 CE.
 With political stability and the development of new technologies, the Gothic movement appeared in the ribbed vaults and flying buttresses of a new breed of cathedral.